emmahewson/mp1_batala_bangor/README.md

 ### Accessibility

 I ran the site through the [Wave Web Accessibility Evaulation Tool](https://wave.webaim.org/).
-I discovered a number of small issues that required some changes to make the site more accessible.
+The tool raised a few issues, some of which required steps to make the site more accessible:

 #### **Contrast Error: sr-only**
 <details><summary>Screenshot</summary>